clifford-fra/GoogleRecaptchav2/README.md

 ## FAQ
 - Why not use a lightning web component?
-  - A lightning web component does not receive messages from the embeddded iframe.
-Thus, the iframe could not send the captcha response and the height of the content.
+  - A lightning web component does not receive messages from the embedded iframe.
+Thus, the captcha response and the height of the content cannot be processed.
+This might be related to the Content Security Policy (CSP) of Salesforce.

 - Can you support Google Recaptcha v3?
-  - I have to check by I don't think so.
+  - I have to check but I don't think so.
 Maybe implementing Google Recaptcha v2 invisible would be fairly easy.

 - The Recaptcha tells me, that it can only be used for testing purposes!
   - Create your own site and secret key and insert them as explained.